 A gold nugget is a naturally occurring piece of native gold.
 Watercourses often concentrate the nuggets and they are recovered by placer mining, but they may also be found in residual deposits where the gold-bearing veins or lodes have decayed.
 Nuggets are also found in the tailing piles of previous mining operations, especially those left by gold mining dredges.

 A gold prospector is a person looking for gold using a metal detector or other metal detecting instruments.

-Gold prospecting is the act of going equipped to find gold in rocks or in stream beds with a view to exploiting that discovery.
-This usually means individual prospectors, as opposed to those trained and educated individuals working for mining companies.
+Gold prospecting is the act of searching or digging for gold in rocks or in stream beds with appropriate equipment.
+Gold prospection usually refers to individual persons or private groups, as opposed to workers in professional mining companies.